Kolong-Meja/search-cli/README.md

 It's quite easy, you just need to enter the command **python -m sefile --help**, then you get the output like this:

-# this is the video showing CLI in generally!

 ### How to show CLI version?

 ```bash